nicolaiskogheim/somegitconflicts/2_medium/README.md

 git tag start HEAD          # Make it easy to reset to starting point

-git checkout -b add-divide-method     # Create a branch "feature" and switch to it
+git checkout -b add-divide-method     # Create a branch "add-divide-method" and switch to it

 # Put some new code in conflict file
 cat<<EOF>conflictfile.java